Manchester, Maryland: Transportation

 Traffic congestion is high, southbound, in the morning as commuters make their way to the greater Baltimore area.
 Traffic is also high in the evening as commuters make their way north to Pennsylvania via Pennsylvania Route 94 and southwest to Westminster via Maryland Route 27.
-There are plans to introduce a Manchester bypass relocating Route 30 outside of town limits.
+A Manchester bypass along Route 30 has been proposed since 1960 and supported by the Carroll County government, but opposed by governor Parris Glendening over urban sprawl concerns, and remains unbuilt.

 Utilities

 In 1907, AT&T was granted rights to operate a telegraph and telephone line in Manchester, but telephone service was not utilized until 1921.
 Land line-based telephone service has been provided by Verizon since its creation on June 30, 2000.

 Glen Rock Electric Light and Power Company first ran electric lines through town in 1922.
 In 1999, Maryland deregulated the electricity industry.
 As the result, residents of Manchester may choose from eleven electricity suppliers in the Baltimore Gas & Electric service area.

 Cable television is provided to residents by Comcast inside Carroll County.
 Comcast began operations in the county after purchasing the now defunct Adelphia Communications Corporation on July 31, 2006.

 Water is provided to town residents by the town's Public Works Department.